It is important you manage your enrolment to ensure your program (degree) is completed and you graduate when you expect to.

 If you feel that you are interested in a different degree or career, it is possible to change your study area.
 If you are considering changing your degree visit How to change your program for information.

 A major in a bachelor degree is 96 units that develop a coherent academic theme.
 A minor in a bachelor degree is 48 units that develop a coherent academic theme.
-You apply for your major / minor by completing the Majors/Minors application form.
-The form is available from Student forms and document requests page.
-If you wish to remove a major/minor already recorded please note this in the comments box on the registration form.
+You apply for your major/minor by completing the Majors/Minors application form available via the Student forms and document requests page.
+If you would like to remove a major/minor already recorded please note this in the comments box on the registration form.

 Before taking this step please talk to us to make sure you have considered all of your options and understand any implications of withdrawing from your program.
 The University provides support services for students that you may like to access.